linkedin/qark/qark/README.md

 Unless required by applicable law or agreed to in writing, software  distributed under the License is distributed on an "AS IS" BASIS,  WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.

 ##Recent Updates
-Qark has recently been refactored to be packagable and runnable from other processes via the runAutomated function in qarkMain.py
+Qark has recently been refactored. qark.py has been renamed to qarkMain.py and is now packagable and runnable from other processes via the runAutomated function in qarkMain.py